nicholaspung/tracker-desktop/frontend/README.md

 # TODOS

-- add a summary filter for week
+- add a checkbox to see trend
-- add a summary filter for "show trend" that only shows up for month/week view
+- if trend is true, add a summary filter for week that shows up for trend
+- if trend is true, only show month/week
 - add a summary fitler for "I want to see trend for every 2 months/6 months"
 - add line chart to showcase finance balance trends
 - add a component to analyzed the data to show trends, ie sum of how much money spent per month, sum of how much money brought in per month, sum of latest balance according to month for length of time